 Under the Starter Plan, we just need to be a little more creative.

-If you want to continue using Jarvis.ai to write your video script, we’ll use a few of the other templates that aren’t necessarily made for Video but do just as well!
+If you want to continue using Jasper.ai to write your video script, we’ll use a few of the other templates that aren’t necessarily made for Video but do just as well!

-Now that you have your title, your hook and your outline, you can use Jarvis.ai to create the next steps using the Blog Writing functions.
+Now that you have your title, your hook and your outline, you can use Jasper.ai to create the next steps using the Blog Writing functions.

-Using the Blog Writing Templates to have Jarvis.ai Create a Video Script
+Using the Blog Writing Templates to have Jasper.ai Create a Video Script

 Next head back to the Templates page and choose “Blog Intro Paragraph”.

-Under “Blog post title” place your outline heading you got from Jarvis.ai when we created your video script outline.
+Under “Blog post title” place your outline heading you got from Jasper.ai when we created your video script outline.

 As an alternative to this method, you can also start with the “Blog Outline Generator” instead of the “Video Script Outline”.
 I find it more helpful often times and it tends to give you extra text about where to take the article besides just an outline of bullet points.
 This can helpful when fleshing out a video script!